wp-plugins/media-library-assistant/readme.txt

 * Fix: Quick edit support of WordPress standard Categories taxonomy fixed.

 = 0.80 =
-* New: MLA Gllery Style and Markup Templates, for control over CSS styles, HTML markup and data content of `[mla_gallery]` shortcode output.
+* New: MLA Gallery Style and Markup Templates, for control over CSS styles, HTML markup and data content of `[mla_gallery]` shortcode output.
 * New: The `[mla_gallery]` "mla_link_text", "mla_rollover_text" and "mla_caption", parameters allow easy customization of gallery display.
 * New: The `[mla_gallery]` "link" parameter now accepts size values, e.g., "medium", to generate a link to image sizes other than "full".
 * New: The `[mla_gallery]` "mla_debug" parameter provides debugging information for query parameters.